SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 By sitting here, you are in the best position to get a look at the famous Lombard Street.
 You are also in a great position to see the SF bay as you head down Hyde Street toward Fisherman's Wharf.

-Without question, the Powell/Hyde is my favorite of the cable cars in San Francisco.
+Without question, the Powell/Hyde line is my favorite of the cable cars in San Francisco.
 The ride has the most hills and it is fun to see Lombard Street along the way.

 This locals' technique will save you up to two to three hours of time standing in line!
 You can also use this technique for any stop on the routes.
-Even though you won't get the best seat, at least you don't have to wait in line as long.
+Even though you won't get the best seat, at least you won't have to wait in line as long.

 You can also ride all the way to Bay Street and walk just three blocks to Jefferson Street (the main street in Fisherman's Wharf).

-These seats afford you a view of Grace Cathedral, the Fairmont Hotel and one of the old 'Big Four' mansions (the Flood Mansion) at California and Mason Streets.
+These seats afford you a view of Grace Cathedral, the Fairmont Hotel, and one of the old 'Big Four' mansions (the Flood Mansion) at California and Mason Streets.
 You also great some great views of the city as you head up or down the steep hill of California Street.

 The cable cars in San Francisco run 365 days a year including holidays.
 You will find that tourists aren't the only ones that use them to get around the city, so they are always in operation.